 If the Complainant does not want an investigation, the Title IX Officer will seriously consider this preference.
 However, the Title IX Officer may determine an investigation is necessary to mitigate a risk to the campus community.
-If the Title IX Officer begins an investigation despite the Complainant's request, the Title IX Officer will provide the Complainant with all information required by this Policy unless the Complainant states in writing that they do not want it.
+If the Title IX Officer decides to open an investigation despite the Complainant's request, the Title IX Officer will: tell the Complainant of the decision before beginning the investigation or otherwise notifying the Respondent of the Complainant's identity; tell the Respondent that the Complainant did not request an investigation but the Title IX Officer determined one was necessary; and provide the Complainant with all information required by this Policy unless the Complainant states in writing that they do not want it.